optozorax/unasanu/content/en/index.md

 Cellular automata are good examples of "toy physics", that we know bottom-up.
 In the real word, we observe complex phenomena and can only deduce underlying principles (that's what physicists do).
 In the world of cellular automata the situation is the opposite: basic rules are given but the behavior of complex systems is a subject of research.
 {{ admonition_end() }}

-The "Game of Life" automaton has a variety of intriguing properties:
+The Game of Life automaton has many interesting properties:
-* Laws of physics and matter are separated from each other.
+* The laws of physics and matter are separated from each other.
-* Matter can be manipulated freely: drawn upon, copied, inserted, deleted.
+* Matter can be edited as desired: drawn, copied, pasted, deleted.
-* A simulation can be run on any manipulated matter.
+* A simulation can be run over any modified matter.
-* There exists a certain initial point in time.
+* There is some initial moment of time.
-* Time is the computation of the laws of physics, and a discrete snapshot of the field state serves as a point in time.
+* Time is the computation of the laws of physics, and a moment in time is a discrete slice of the field's state.
-* The laws of physics are local — i.e., they only work over a certain spatial area, there is no action at a distance, and thus naturally arises a maximum allowable speed — akin to the speed of light in our world.
+* The laws of physics are local, meaning they work only over a certain area of space, there is no action at a distance, and because of this, a maximum allowable speed naturally arises - an analogue of the speed of light in our world.

-However, this automaton also differs from our physics:
+But this automaton also has differences from our physics:
-* There are no conservation laws (for example, number of cells), but cellular automata with conservation laws can be found for those interested.
+* There are no conservation laws (for example, the number of cells), but for lovers of such laws, cellular automata with conservation laws can be found.
-* Time can only be simulated forward (not backward), because the possible number of past moments in time can range from 0 to infinity.
-This is not necessarily a property of our physics as our physics can be reversible (and reversible automata also exist).
+* Time can only be simulated forward (not backward), because there can be from 0 to infinity past moments of time.
+This is not necessarily a property of our physics; our physics may be reversible (and reversible automata also exist).

-The following will assume that our underlying physics _is something akin to a cellular automaton_ (with significant caveats, but I will elaborate on this topic later).
-Meaning, the properties described above apply to it.
+Further, it will be assumed that our physics at its very foundation _is something like a cellular automaton_ (with big assumptions, but in my defense, I will explore this topic further).
+That is, the properties described above apply to it.

-And even if our physics does not resemble a cellular automaton, it serves as a good starting point because understanding how exactly it differs is also beneficial.
+And even if our physics is not like a cellular automaton, it's a good starting point because understanding exactly how it differs is also good.

 # Thought experiment with physical simulation

 ## Description of the experiment

-Let's imagine a very distant future in which we have advanced to become a civilization that harnesses the entire energy of a galaxy, and have built a solar system-sized computer that optimally utilizes each Planck length.
+Let's assume that a very distant future will come in which we have managed to become a civilization using all the energy of the Galaxy and have built a computer the size of the Solar System, maximally efficiently using every Planck length.

-Next, we came up with the rules for a simple physical simulation, which is modeled after our physics, but does not replicate it exactly.
-This is necessary because our physics is incredibly redundant and strange with all its quantum mechanics and theory of relativity.
-We designed this physics in such a way that its chemistry could potentially be rich enough to support and spawn life.
+Then we developed rules for some simple physical simulation, which is created in the image and likeness of our physics, but does not repeat it exactly.
+This is necessary because our physics is very redundant and strange with all this quantum mechanics and theory of relativity.
+We developed this physics in such a way that its chemistry could be rich enough for life to potentially exist and self-originate.

-Since we will want to run this simulation on a computer, we have some limitations.
+Since we want to run this simulation on a computer, we have some limitations.
 Our simulation must be:
-* Discrete
+* discrete,
-* Finite
+* finite,
-* Deterministic
+* deterministic,
-* Halting (for each step)
+* halting (for each step).

-I also want to limit the simulation so that we are only allowed to interfere with initial conditions and never again.
+I also want to impose a restriction that in the simulation, we have the right to intervene only in the initial conditions and never again.

-Before we move on to the heart of the experiment, let's clarify each term.
+Before we move on to the essence of the experiment, let's clarify each term.

-## Discrete physics
+## Discrete Physics

-There are two types of spaces known: continuum and discrete space.
+Two types of spaces are known: continuum and discrete space.

 {{ container_start() }}
 {{ figure_start() }}